 Grills—For students who wish to use a barbecue grill to prepare food: the grill pan that contains the charcoal or gas heating element must not be in contact with the ground.
 Grilling is only allowed in the following designated areas: Kauffman Court–patio around the lounge, Erb Hall–on the concrete slab south of Bontrager Student Center, or on the sidewalk south of the Bookstore, or at the end of the ramp near Erb central and west.

 Pets—Pets are not permitted in campus housing with the exception of tropical fish in an approved aquarium not to exceed 10 gallons.
+Students will have 24 hours to remove the pet from campus.
+After this point, Resident Directors will remove the pet and sell it back to a pet store.

 Returning to campus housing after emergency or hospital stay policy—in order for a student to return to campus housing after a hospitalization, Hesston College requires documentation from a medical professional that includes a discharge plan and recommendation to return to a residence hall environment.